minoa-lang/reference/src/patterns/guard-patterns.md

 Any bound values within the guard cannot be used outside of it.

 If a `|` is encountered in the expression, it will be interpreted as part of an alternative pattern.
-If a `|` is required in the expression, it should be wrapped in a [paranthesized expression](../expressions/paren-expressions.md)
+If a `|` is required in the expression, it should be wrapped in a [paranthesized expression]

 Guard patterns are refutable.

+[paranthesized expression]: ../expressions/paren-expressions.md